Shreemanarjun/git_changie/CONTRIBUTING.md

 If you have any questions or need further assistance, feel free to open an issue or join our community discussions.

-Thank you for contributing to flutter_sharez!
+Thank you for contributing to git_changie!
 We appreciate your help in making this project better.

 Happy Coding!